jambothecat/pythonfinalproject/README.md

 ***If there is no link output, then Pinterest changed their HTML.
 Please send a pull request if this is the case.***

+**How to Download Selenium (once Python has been installed):**
+!!
+DOUBLE CHECK IF PIP IS PROPERLY INSTALLED FIRST !!

+WINDOWS: "pip install selenium" / "python3 -m pip install selenium" MAC OS: "pip3 install selenium"
+LINUX: "pip install selenium"

+Any errors encountered related to Python not being able to find the Selenium module requires you to double check if Selenium is downloaded to the correct path/directory (if you have multiple versions of Python on your computer).